SmartKey Trading Up 24.7% This Week (SKEY)

-SmartKey (CURRENCY:SKEY) traded 2% lower against the U.S. dollar during the 24 hour period ending at 12:00 PM E.T. on December 19th.
-One SmartKey coin can now be purchased for approximately $0.24 or 0.00000470 BTC on popular cryptocurrency exchanges.
-SmartKey has a total market capitalization of $44.00 million and approximately $1.40 million worth of SmartKey was traded on exchanges in the last day.
-In the last seven days, SmartKey has traded 24.7% higher against the U.S. dollar.
+SmartKey (CURRENCY:SKEY) traded 2% lower against the dollar during the 1-day period ending at 23:00 PM Eastern on December 21st.
+One SmartKey coin can currently be bought for $0.24 or 0.00000470 BTC on cryptocurrency exchanges.
+During the last seven days, SmartKey has traded up 24.7% against the dollar.
+SmartKey has a total market cap of $44.00 million and approximately $1.40 million worth of SmartKey was traded on exchanges in the last day.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.